lucticas/7daysOfCode/Projeto 02/Readme.md

+# Full CLock
-Using of transform and css tricks to do a clock. basic setInterval use and math.
+> Using of transform and css tricks to do a clock.
+> setInterval use .
--Don't be late XD.
+> -Don't be late XD.